Coping with Label Shift via Distributionally Robust Optimisation: Algorithm: distributionally robust KL-divergence minimisation

 A number of existing learning paradigms (e.g., fairness, adversarial training, and domain adaptation) have connections to the problem of adversarial label shift; see Appendix~\ref{sec:other-related} for details.

 We comment on some key differences between \algname{} and related techniques in the literature.
-For the problem of minimising the worst-case loss~\eqref{eqn:agnostic-risk} --- which is equivalent to setting the radius $r = +\infty$ in~\eqref{eq:dro} --- \citet{Sagawa:2020} propose an algorithm that assumes the ability to sample data from a given group in order to evaluate adversarial gradients.
-Such sampling is cumbersome to implement in most ImageNet data loading pipelines. \citet{Mohri:2019} propose a way to evaluate gradients using importance sampling, and then apply projected gradient descent-ascent.
-This method suffers from instability owing to sampling (upon which we improve with proximal updates), and incurs a non-trivial computational overhead due to the projection step.
+For the problem of minimising the worst-case loss~\eqref{eqn:agnostic-risk} --- which is equivalent to setting the radius $r = +\infty$ in~\eqref{eq:dro} --- \citet{Sagawa:2020} and \citet{Mohri:2019} propose a way to evaluate gradients using importance sampling, and then apply projected gradient descent-ascent.
+This method may suffers from instability owing to sampling (upon which we improve with proximal updates).
 We will illustrate these problems in our subsequent experiments (see results for {\sc Agnostic} in \S\ref{sec:experiment}).
 Finally, for an uncertainty set $\mathscr{P}$ based on the CVaR, \citet{Curi:2019} provide an algorithm that updates weights using {\sc Exp3}.
 This approach relies on a determinantal point process, which has a poor dimension-dependence.